 .
 A famous bearer was Gregor Mendel (1822-1884), a Czech monk and scientist who did experiments in genetics.

-Occupational name for a trader, from Old French mercier
+Occupational name for a trader in textiles, from Old French mercier

 .
 The blackbird is a symbol of a naive person.